 The Bishop: The Rev. Jessica Crist is Bishop of the Montana Synod of the Evangelical Lutheran Church in America.
 A resident of Great Falls, she is married to Turner Graybill, a retired attorney.
 They are members of Bethel Lutheran Church in Great Falls, Montana.
-They have two adult children—Rhiannon, who is a professor in the religion department at Rhodes College in Memphis, and Raphael, an attorney in Seattle.
+They have two adult children—Rhiannon, who is Assistant Professor of Religion at Rhodes College in Memphis, and Raphael, Chief Legal Counsel to the Governor of Montana.
 Bishop Crist grew up in Pennsylvania and is a graduate of Yale College and Harvard Divinity School.

 Bishop Crist was elected Chair of the ELCA Conference of Bishops in 2011 for a four-year term.
 She currently serves on the Board of the Montana Association of Christians, and on the Board of Luther Seminary.
 She served as a member of the ELCA Task Force on Communal Discernment, the Bishops’ Liaison Committee for Ecumenical and Interfaith Relations, and the Bishops’ Domestic Ready Bench.
 She currently chairs the Bishops' Justice Ready Bench, and is on the ELCA Church Council's Theological Education Advisory Committee.